Windows XP Professional x64 Edition: Core

-Windows XP Professional x64 Edition is based on the Windows Server 2003 kernel and codebase, which is newer than 32-bit Windows XP (by about two years) and has improvements to enhance scalability.
+Windows XP Professional x64 Edition is based on the newer Windows Server 2003 codebase, with improvements to enhance scalability.
 It also introduces Kernel Patch Protection (also known as PatchGuard) to improve security by helping to eliminate rootkits.

 Advantages

 The primary benefit of moving to 64-bit is the increase in the maximum allocatable random-access memory (RAM).
 32-bit editions of Windows XP are limited to a total of 4 gigabytes.
 Although the theoretical memory limit of a 64-bit computer is about 16 exabytes (17.1 billion gigabytes), Windows XP Professional x64 Edition is limited to 128 GB of physical memory and 16 terabytes of virtual memory.

 Windows XP Professional x64 Edition also offers a number of benefits/advantages over the main 32-bit x86 versions of Windows XP: